microsoft/Deep3DFaceReconstruction/readme.md

 - Tensorflow 1.12.
 - [Basel Face Model 2009 (BFM09)](https://faces.dmi.unibas.ch/bfm/main.php?nav=1-0&id=basel_face_model).
 - [Expression Basis (transferred from Facewarehouse by Guo et al.)](https://github.com/Juyong/3DFace).
 The original BFM09 model does not handle expression variations so extra expression basis are needed.
-- [tf mesh renderer](https://github.com/google/tf_mesh_renderer).
+- [tf mesh renderer (an older version)](https://github.com/google/tf_mesh_renderer/tree/ba27ea1798f6ee8d03ddbc52f42ab4241f9328bb).
 We use the library to render reconstruction images.
 Follow the instruction of tf mesh render to install it using Bazel.
 Note that the rendering tool can only be used on Linux.

 ### Testing with pre-trained network ###